 In fiscal year 2016, CDFI program awardees originated $3.6 billion in loans and investments to finance more than 13,000 businesses and 33,000 affordable housing units according to the Office of Inspector General’s Annual Report of that year.

-Working Solutions focuses on start-up and early-stage financing, funds entrepreneurs with loans ranging from $5,000 to $50,000 and small business grants.
-They also provide every funded entrepreneur with up to 5 years of one-on-one consulting and resources.
+Working Solutions funds entrepreneurs with loans ranging from $5,000 to $50,000 and small business grants (when available through partnerships).
+They also provide every funded entrepreneur with up to 5 years of one-on-one consulting resources.

 Start with the Small Business Administration